Updated August 2021 - New Bonus Section: Recruiting with Product Lifecycle Management

-Modern Product Lifecycle Management software should help smaller businesses scale up as well as larger businesses create a repeatable process that does away with bottlenecks.
+Modern Product Lifecycle Management software should help smaller businesses scale up, as well as larger businesses create a repeatable process that does away with bottlenecks.
 This provides a path to digital transformation that all organizations need to stay competitive.
-Current PLM software generally provides an array of options for seamless data sharing, as well as integrations with other enterprise software.
+Unified PLM and PIM software provides an array of options for seamless data sharing, as well as integrations with other enterprise software.

 Key examples of PLM software integrations include: